 - As soon as possible (and is safe to do so), use your cell phone or camera to snap a picture of the other vehicle‘s license plate.
 If there is nothing to take a picture with, jot down the plate number.
 We have several instances of drivers who leave the scene without exchanging information.
 They are probably not insured and do not want to deal with the police.

 - Call the police, even if it’s a minor accident; you want to make sure a police report gets filed.
 This will help expedite the claim process.
 It is also a good idea to file a state vehicle accident report, this report is available at police stations and the Department of Motor Vehicles.
 The officer on site will assess who is at fault.
 They will then give you a report number that you need to keep handy and in a safe place.

 - Have your driver’s license and proof of insurance ready so you can give it to the police and to exchange information with the other driver.

 - Exchange information with the other driver.
-You will need the following: name, address, phone number, insurance company, policy number, driver’s license number and license plate number.
+You will need the following: name, address, phone number, the insurance company, policy number, driver’s license number, and license plate number.
 If the name on the registration is different than the driver, write down the relationship between the owner and the driver.